decima/blog/content/posts/2020/07/project-from-the-dead.md

 Sometimes you want to listen one song, and at 2AM, you download all the artist's discography.

-For some groups like Queen, it's a wonderful thing, but globally, when the song is [Hurt](https://www.youtube.com/watch?v=8AHCfZTRGiI) from Johnny Cash, then you have on your computer an awesome treasure of a 1000 country songs, 1/20 of my whole music library.
+For some bands like Queen, it's a wonderful thing, but globally, when the song is [Hurt](https://www.youtube.com/watch?v=8AHCfZTRGiI) from Johnny Cash, then you have on your computer an awesome treasure of a 1000 country songs, 1/20 of my whole music library.